 Welcome to Manchester Foundation University Hospital Trusts Specialist Children and Young Person’s Mental Health Services, (CAMHS)

 CAMHS are specialist NHS mental health services for children and young people.
-They offer assessment, diagnosis, treatment and support for young people who are experiencing problems with their emotions, behaviour or mental health.
+We offer assessment, diagnosis, treatment and support for young people who are experiencing problems with their emotions, behaviour or mental health.

 MFT CAMHS are a large CAMHS providing specialist Services across Manchester, Salford and Trafford.
 We offer a wide range of service and specialisms (see service links)